23 Creative Political Fundraising Ideas that Work | Political Fundraising

 22. Host a Political Walk-a-Thon

-Walk-a-thons are essentially peer-to-peer fundraising events.
-They offer great opportunities for raising money and spreading the word about your organization, without high overhead costs.
+Walk-a-thons offer great opportunities for raising money and spreading the word about your organization, without high overhead costs.

 23. Fundraising Auction

-Many candidates may have celebrity friends and acquaintances willing to provide endorsements and talk about why they support their political platform.
+You may have celebrity friends and acquaintances willing to provide endorsements and talk about why they support your political platform.
 While getting celebrities to endorse your campaign is a great fundraising idea in itself, the way to take it up a notch is to ask those celebrities to donate something tangible for a fundraising auction.

 Conclusion